 During June 2018 I spent three nights in the wonderful German City of Berlin.
-I’ve wanted to go there for a while now and when the opportunity arose I jumped at the chance.
+I had wanted to visit Berlin for a while and when the opportunity arose I jumped at the chance.
 I’d heard a lot of great things about Berlin.
 Everyone I’d spoken to who had been said what a great place it was (and how nice the beer was, which is a major bonus!).

 As a travel photographer, I wanted to go there for the myriad of photographic opportunities Berlin would present me with and I also wanted to learn more about its history (good and bad).
 Most importantly for me from a touristic point of view, I wanted to visit some of the musical landmarks of artists I admire such as David Bowie, Iggy Pop and Depeche Mode.

 During my 72 hours in Berlin I visited:

 - Oberbaum Bridge

 - Memorial to the murdered Jews of Europe

 - Brandenburg Gate

 - Hansa Recording Studios